andrelandgraf/andrelandgraf/contents/articles/2023-11-19_how-to-tame-the-unknown-and-anything-else.md

 }
 ```

-Instead of blindly typecasting, we should validate the data when we cannot be certain that the data is correct.
-Verifying unknown data makes our code more robust and avoids unexpected failures.
+Instead of blindly typecasting, we should validate data that enters our application.
+This does not only satisfy TypeScript but also makes our code more robust and avoids unexpected failures.
 Let's take a look at some ways to verify data.

 ## Truthiness (not falsy) assertion